TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 21/Ezekiel 21.25.md

 ---

-And thou, O deadly wounded wicked one, the prince of Israel, whose day is come, in the time of the iniquity of the end,
+You, deadly wounded wicked one, the prince of Israel, whose day is come, in the time of the iniquity of the end,